J. Dudley Woodberry: Zwemer Institute and further time at Fuller

-From Grand Rapids, Woodberry moved to California, where he was able to pursue a joint teaching position with the Zwemer Institute at the U.S. Center for World Mission and Fuller Theological Seminary.
-It was here that Woodberry had the resources to focus intently on missiological issues pertaining to Islam.
-After some initial reluctance, Woodberry accepted the deanship of Fuller's School of World Mission.
+From Grand Rapids, Woodberry moved to California, where he accepted a joint teaching position with the Zwemer Institute (now known as the Zwemer Center) and Fuller Theological Seminary.
+After some years of teaching, and initial reluctance, Woodberry accepted the deanship of Fuller's School of Intercultural Studies.
 Woodberry emphasizes a core curriculum containing "Word [theology of mission], World [behavioural sciences like anthropology], and Church [lessons from mission history and church growth]".